pudly/schmopera-hugo/content/articles/fellow-travelers-a-cathartic-necessary-affair.md

 And this is to say nothing of the climactic scene in which Hawkins outs Tim to the authorities, a scene that contains four characters almost screaming at the tops of their registers in such a way that it hammered home the harsh reality of the opera's society.
 And then there is how the silences in the vocal lines play out in the early part of the show, and how the pregnant pauses between Hawkins and Tim's first lines only heighten the sexual tension that underlies their first few interactions in the show.

+> Jesse Blumberg brought a particular bravado and a warm baritone voice to Hawkins Fuller that made him absolutely magnetic to watch.

 I could go on describing the ways that practically every other character beat is handled throughout the opera's runtime, but I would be writing this review until the sun rose if I attempted to do so.
 Suffice to say, this opera is an embarrassment of riches in the ways that vocal writing can be used to build character, and that alone is worth the price of admission.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1573843156/media/2019/11/BLO2019-FellowTravelers-5099_qhqiec.jpg){{% /md %}}